adnammit/notes/sql.md

 # SQL

 ## OVERVIEW
-* you can view and query databases by opening the Microsoft SQL Server Management Studio program
+* you can view and query databases by opening the Microsoft SQL Server Management Studio (SSMS)
     - expand `Databases` -- there you can see all the databases used by various apps and teams
     - each project folder contains a `Tables` folder (where the actual data lives) and Stored Procedures (under `Programmability`)